CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/docs/index.md

 ## Day 1 — Define & Explore
 *Focus: questions, hypotheses, context; add at least one visual (photo of whiteboard/notes).*

-### Our product 📣
+### Our product(s) 📣
 - A decision-ready briefing with layered visuals that explain how stressor sequences escalate risk in two pilot watersheds.
+- Short term:
+  - Identify our response!
+  - Two graphs illustrating the effects of disturbance
+  - Code for processing datasets to 1) identify tipping points from the datasets, and 2) calculate disturbacne severity, order, frequency, duration (SOFD)from datasets.
+  - Graph of Landfire filtered vegetaiton or region of choice
+- Long term:
+  - Paper!
+Providing a case study of tipping point drivers in one sample system (forests?)
+  - Grant proposal!

 ### Our question(s) 📣
-- How does the order of fire, drought, and development stressors influence ecosystem recovery windows?
+- How does the SOFD of fire, drought, and development stressors influence ecosystem recovery windows?
 - Where do short, intense stress clusters lead to the greatest community or ecological vulnerability?
-- Who needs this information first (agency partners, community groups, funders) to take action?
+- LT Who needs this information first (agency partners, community groups, funders) to take action?

 ### Hypotheses / intentions [Optional: probably not relevant if you are creating an educational tool]
 - We think that the spacing between stressors is as important as their intensity for predicting recovery needs.
-- We intend to test whether compact clusters of high-intensity events correlate with emergency management triggers.
+- We intend to test whether compact clusters of high-intensity events correlate with regime shifts? .
-- We will know we’re onto something if we can visualize at least two contrasting stressor sequences with clear decision cues.

 ### Why this matters (the “upshot”) 📣
 Colorado resource managers need fast, visual explanations of how multiple stressors overlap.
 By translating the order, duration,